ayushghimiresharma95/Book-Social-Networks/README.md

 -- Track the status of each books(borrowed, archived, and available) -- prevent a mechanism so that multiple users can not borrowing the same book

+### Feedback
+-- a book that is shareable and is not archived , but  user can give the feedback to that book , but the book is not owned by the user, only then a user can give the feedback  - /api/v1/feedbacks (post)
+-- to get the feedback of a book - (get) - /api/v1/feedbacks/book/{book-id}

 ### Users authenticate
 -- Implement a user registration and login functionality -- use spring security for backend authentications
 -- Integrate JWT for secure token authentication between spring and react.

 ## Class Diagram